Higher prices squeezing both renters and would-be homeowners

 “As the economy continues to recover, as income picks up as household formations pick up, it’s not spurring a supply response,” said Chris Herbert, managing director of Harvard’s Joint Center for Housing Studies.
 “It’s a worsening of the situation that was evident last year.”

-Here are some of the major findings documented in the report:
+Here are some major findings documented in the report:

 HOUSING AFFORDABILITY

-The government considers people who spend over 30 percent of their incomes on housing to be “cost-burdened.”
+The government considers people who spend over 30 percent of their income on housing to be “cost-burdened.”
 Those who spend more than 50 percent are considered “severely” burdened.

-About one-third of all households, or 38.9 million, were considered cost-burdened in 2015, down from 39.8 million households a year earlier.
+About one-third of households — 38.9 million — were considered cost-burdened in 2015, down from 39.8 million a year earlier.
 This was the fifth straight annual decline.

-Still, roughly 16 percent of U.S. households, or about 18.8 million, paid more than half their incomes on housing in 2015.
+Still, roughly 16 percent of households, or about 18.8 million, paid more than half their income on housing.
 The share of renters paying more than they can afford varies from city to city.
-In Miami, for example, it’s 35.4 percent.
+In Miami, it’s 35.4 percent.
 In El Paso, Texas, it’s just 18.4 percent.
 Other cities where households were deemed to be cost-burdened include Daytona Beach, Florida; Riverside, California; and Honolulu.

 Ryan Welch of Santa Monica, California, is among those feeling stuck between rising rents and home prices.
 Welch, 32, pays about $1,500 a month for a rent-controlled one-bedroom apartment he shares with his wife.
 That works out to about a quarter of their monthly income, an affordable portion.